 Midwifery & changing American birth..

-The notion that the birth experience belongs to the mother and her baby, and that it should be protected from unnecessary interventions and possible harm is finally gaining ground!
-Pregnant women are asserting themselves by interviewing midwives, touring birthing centers, realizing that they need to actively participate and take responsibility for their prenatal care and birth if they want to achieve their best possible outcome.
+The notion that the birth experience actually belongs to the mother and her baby and that it should be protected from unnecessary interventions and possible harm is finally gaining ground.
+Pregnant women are asserting themselves by researching, interviewing midwives, touring birthing centers, and realizing that they need to actively participate and take responsibility for their prenatal care and birth choices if they want to achieve the best possible outcome for themselves and their offspring.

 The state of South Carolina grants a license to Certified Professional Midwives to practice midwifery independently.
 Licenses are renewable every two years provided all required re-certifications, and continued education hours are procured.
 The CPM credential is renewable every three years.
-SC Licensed midwives work within the guidelines of SC Regulations for Licensed Midwives (SCDHEC61-24) and must carefully screen prospective clients on certain health criteria.
-A good candidate for midwifery care and a planned home birth is in good health, without a complicating medical history, and the willingness to take responsibility for their pregnancy and birth in collaboration with their chosen midwife.
+SC Licensed midwives work within the guidelines of SC Regulations for Licensed Midwives (SCDHEC 61-24) and must carefully screen prospective clients on certain health criteria.
+A good candidate for midwifery care and a planned home birth is in good health without a complicating medical history, and is willing to take responsibility for their pregnancy and birth in collaboration with their chosen midwife.

-Having one's baby out of hospital with a Licensed Midwife is a viable option for SC families, and we are very happy to respond to the growing demand for our services !
+Having one's baby out of hospital with a Licensed Midwife is a viable option for SC families, and we are doing our very best to respond to the growing demand for our services.

 Web Links